Volume Specifications

 Volume Type List

-An overview of the three volume types below:
+An overview of the two volume types below:

 NameRead Bytes SecRead IOPS SecWrite Bytes SecWrite IOPS Sec